 - It Will Be Too Difficult to Pay Off Your Debt on a Lower Income.
 To get rid of your undergrad loans faster than the standard 10-year repayment track, you’ll have to pay more than the amount of your monthly bill.
 While that’s doable if you landed a high-paying career with just your bachelor’s degree, it’s less so if you need the grad degree to reach higher income levels.

 - You May Lose Money in the Long Run.
 If you’ve decided a grad degree is worth the cost, it’s likely because it will lead you to a better-paying career.
-For example, according to the Bureau of Labor Statistics (BLS), the average doctor makes $208,000 per year.
-But according to ZipRecruiter, a premed bachelor’s degree-holder only earns an average annual salary of $41,050, one-fifth their potential after earning their medical degree.
+For example, according to the BLS, the average doctor makes $208,000 per year.
+But according to ZipRecruiter, a premed bachelor’s degree-holder only earns an average annual salary of $41,050, one-fifth of their potential after earning their medical degree.
 So prolonging school to work at a lower-paying job could result in years of lost income.

 2. Look Into Careers That Offer Repayment Assistance